MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-box-step4-review-destinations.md

 ## Upload destinations using a CSV file

 If you have many destinations to edit, you can choose to upload a bulk destinations CSV file.
+Download the *MigrationDestinations.csv* file template to your computer and enter your destinations.
+Save your file as a .csv file using any name you wish.

 ![upload destinations for Box accounts bulk](media/mm-box-bulk-upload-destination-panel.png)

-1. Download the MigrationDestinations.csv file template and enter your destinations.
-Save your file using any name you wish.
+1. From the Migrations tab, select **Upload destinations** from the menu bar.
-2. Select the file with your destinations.
+2. Select the file to upload with your destinations.
-3. Click **Save**.
+4. Click **Save**.

 >[!Important]
 >Review your destination CSV file before you upload it to make sure you have entered the values in correctly.
 The destination file is not validated, and once you have migrated to these destinations it cannot be undone.